Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
   - In total there is 2 AES-256 GCM keys for the database:
     - One for the user's sensitive data
-    - One to use as pepper for the user's password Argon2 hash
+    - One to use as pepper for encrypting the Argon2 password hash of users
-  - Using Google Cloud Platform KMS (Key Management Service) API
-  - Encrypted the Argon2 hash of the password as pepper

 - Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway by Wei Ren